 Call your doctor now or seek immediate medical care if:

-- You are sick to your stomach or cannot drink fluids.
+- You are too sick to your stomach to drink fluids.

 - You have symptoms of dehydration, such as: